bbatsov/batsov.com/_posts/2022-08-29-ocaml-at-first-glance.md

 At this point I've seen enough to be convinced to continue with my exploration of OCaml and dig deeper.
 Keep hacking!

-[^1]: [This article](https://ersin-akinci.medium.com/confused-about-rescript-rescript-reason-reasonml-and-bucklescript-explained-ab4230555230) covers well the backstory for ReasonML's decline and the ReasonML/ReScript split.
+[^1]: [This article](https://ersin-akinci.medium.com/confused-about-rescript-rescript-reason-reasonml-and-bucklescript-explained-ab4230555230) covers well the confusing topic of how Reason, ReasonML and ReScript relate to one another.
 [^2]: Pro tip - `dune runtest -w --no-buffer` is essential!
 [^3]: Don't even get me started on names like `uucp`, `uund` and `uuseg`. :-) Naming continues to be hard!